fuzzygroup/recipes/_posts/2020-03-01-gluten-free-chocolate-chili-bites.md

 ## Ingredients

 * 200 grams (7 ounces, 1 cup minus 2 tablespoons) butter
-* 200 grams (7 ounces) good-quality dark chocolate, chopped
+* 200 grams (7 ounces) good-quality dark chocolate, chopped -or- (and I think this is better) 7 ounces Ghardelli 60% cacao Bittersweet Chocolate Morsels (the ones in the brown bag)
 * 160 grams (3/4 cup) sugar
 * 4 eggs
 * 1 rounded tablespoon gluten-free flour; you can omit the flour also but I didn't try that